09 Dec 2025

 • Motor neurone disease.

 However, the mere fact that your family has a history of one or more of these conditions doesn’t automatically mean your life insurance premiums will be affected.
-We will also take into account how many relatives* were affected, how close the relationship might be, the age of the relative when the disease occurred as well as your own age and gender.
+We will also take into account how many relatives (including your natural parents, brothers and sisters) were affected, how close the relationship might be, the age of the relative when the disease occurred as well as your own age and gender.

 Our life insurance